 Number one: Strictly enforce all existing gun laws—federal, state, and local.

-Number two: Stop production of assault rifles.
+Number two: Stop production of assault rifles for civilian use.

 Number three: Put indoor shooting ranges in any neighborhood—to teach, to respect, and to understand the perils.